chiwa/spring-boot-4.1-features/modules/01-lazy-jdbc-connection-fetching/README.md

 ```

 > [!NOTE]
-> Since this demo uses Spring Data JPA, `activeConnections` will always efficiently stay at `0` during the external call, regardless of the `connection-fetch` configuration, proving how smart Hibernate is under the hood!
+> Since this demo uses Spring Data JPA, `activeConnections` will usually efficiently stay at `0` during the external call, regardless of the `connection-fetch` configuration, proving how Hibernate handles logical connections under the hood!